forcedotcom/cli/releasenotes/README.md

 ------------

-CHANGE: We removed the `package version retrieve` command that we announced on 9/15/23.
+* CHANGE: We removed the `package version retrieve` command that we announced on 9/15/23.
 This feature isn't quite ready for prime time, so we're removing it for now while we make improvements.
 We'll let you know after it's back up. (plugin-packaging PR [#447](https://github.com/salesforcecli/plugin-packaging/pull/447))

+* FIX: Salesforce DX projects now support the PricingRecipe metadata type.

 ## 2.10.2 (Sept 27, 2023) [stable]